 The master bedroom, is a good sized double and lies to the front of the property with original cast iron Victorian fireplace sliding sash window having views overlooking the front garden and the village beyond.Â

-The second bedroom, currently used as a twin, is a good double room to the front of the property, again enjoying views over the garden and village through the sliding sash window.
+The second bedroom, is a good double room to the front of the property, again enjoying views over the garden and village through the sliding sash window.

 The third bedroom is a good size single room ideal for a nursery or office use and has a window to the side.

 Steps down from the landing lead to a generous sized family bathroom which lies to the rear of the house above the kitchen having the same interested curved wall.
 The suite comprises of a bath with shower over, WC and wash basin.
 There is plumbing for a washing machine and tumble dryer with worktop above and an attractive low level cottage style window to the rear.
-There is a large storage cupboard with double doors perfect for linen.
+The central heating boiler is located in a large storage cupboard with double doors perfect for linen.
 This room could be divided into separate rooms i.e. family bathroom and en suite if required subject to the necessary consents.

 15' 7" x 11' 9" (4.75m x 3.59m)